MarcNeveu/IcyDwarf/IcyDwarf_manual.md

 `| Resonant tidal locking with inertial waves?   | 1 # ignored if Eccentricity Model = 2                |`

-Boolean flag to switch the orbital evolution due to tidal dissipation inside the central planet from solid tidal effects (CPL model) to resonance locking with fluid tides (https://doi.org/10.1093/mnras/stw609; [Lainey et al. 2020](https://doi.org/10.1038/s41550-020-1120-5)).
+Boolean flag to switch the orbital evolution due to tidal dissipation inside the central planet from solid tidal effects (CPL model) to resonance locking with fluid tides ([Fuller et al. 2016](https://doi.org/10.1093/mnras/stw609); [Lainey et al. 2020](https://doi.org/10.1038/s41550-020-1120-5)).
 The flag is overridden if the tidal model is switched to CTL (model of [Lu et al. (2023)](https://doi.org/10.3847/1538-4357/acc06d)).

 `| Spin period (h)                               | 10.546   (Helled et al. 2015)                        |`